TrackPolitics logoTrackPolitics

 Financial Interests

-Declared six financial interests: three overseas visits, two miscellaneous entries, and one entry relating to gifts, benefits or hospitality from UK sources.
+Declared six financial interests: three entries for visits outside the UK, two miscellaneous entries, and one entry for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026